Cannell DNA project

 Initial results

-At the time of writing seven Cannell men are known to have received YDNA test results so far, and another couple of tests are in process.
-The majority of these had previously traced Manx ancestry, but a couple had no known connection with the island.
+At the time of writing thirteen Cannell men are known to have received YDNA test results so far.
+The majority of these had genealogically traced Manx ancestry, but some had no known connection with the Island.

-No genealogical connection was known between any of the individuals with previously identified Max descent, but the genetic results show clearly that they all had a common ancestor.
+No genealogical connection was known between most of the eight individuals with previously identified Manx descent, but the genetic results show clearly that all had a common ancestor.
 The evidence strongly indicates that all Manx Cannells are descended on the male line from a "recent" common ancestor, and this ancestor is likely to have lived sometime between 1250 and 1450.
+A similar analysis reveals a distinct Cannell origin in Norfolk, with the tested Cannells with ancestry in that place all sharing a "recent" common ancestor.
+There is evidence of two other derivations of the Cannell surname, but more tests will be required to confirm these.

 Through Y-SNP testing, the Manx Cannell line can be conclusively placed on the patri-lineal ancestral tree.
 On the basis of a single Y-SNP test result, it is currently linked to descendents of a single individual who lived about 1000 AD (specifically identified as haplogroup I-143389 within I-P37).
 This man lived prior to the typical adoption of surnames, and the his descendants also include several members of the WATT, KENNEDY and MITCHELL families.
 One or more additional tests should identify a later common Cannell ancestor with a corresponding Y-SNP haplogroup which is unique to Cannell men of Manx descent.
 Deductions about the location and migration pattern of the paternal ancestral line of the original Manx Cannell can be made both by looking at modern descendants, and also at YDNA similarilities with ancient remains.
 The larger grouping of which it is part is particularly associated with the British Isles (as opposed to continential Europe).
 It is thought to have been present in Western Europe 5000 years ago living as hunter-gatherers prior to the arrival of new technologies.